-Extensive research and trials have shown that probiotic supplementation can be an effective way of supporting a healthy gut.
+Extensive research and trials show that probiotic supplementation is an effective way of supporting a healthy gut.

 How Can I Increase My Intake of Probiotics?

-Food: Probiotics can be found in fermented foods such as sauerkraut, kimchi, water and milk kefir, kombucha, yoghurt, miso and many others, as these contain an abundance of live beneficial bacteria that are naturally created by the process of fermentation in foods. (see my previous blog on making your own sauerkraut here)
+Find probiotics in fermented foods such as sauerkraut, kimchi, water and milk kefir, kombucha, yoghurt, miso and many others.
+These contain an abundance of live beneficial bacteria that are naturally created by the process of fermentation in foods.

-Supplement: Probiotics are also available in supplement form, and can be an excellent way to ensure you’re getting a specific strain/strains and strength of bacteria or yeast.
+Probiotics are also available in supplement form and are an excellent way to ensure you’re getting a specific strain/strains and strength of bacteria or yeast.